adamchua97/human_resources_analytics_project/README.md

 #### List of healthy employees
 ![Healthy Individuals](img/pic1_healthy_emp.png)

+**Possible Actions:**
+- Based on list, there are a total of 111 eligible employees.
+The total budget could provide a $450 bonus for each of them.
+- This data could be used to track the current healthy employees and monitor any changes of their health status.

 ### 2. **Calculate a Wage Increase or Annual Compensation** for Non-Smokers:
 **SQL Code Query:**